 Our service dog program begins with puppies as young as 8 weeks old.
 The puppies are taught their basic obedience and house manners, and then they start their advanced training.
 These puppies will go through approximately 200 hours of training with a volunteer puppy raiser over the first year of their life!
 After this, they begin an additional 400 hours of training for specific tasks for their forever home.

-We are currently accepting applications for our 2021 placement of service dogs.
+Our 2020 and 2021 placements are full for service dogs.
+We will begin taking preliminary applications for 2022 on September 1st, 2020.
 For more information or an application, please email us at firstname.lastname@example.org.